 Do you want to set up WordPress push notifications on your website?

 With web push notifications, you can send messages to users even after they have left your site.
-This increases targeted traffic which will eventually result in increased revenue.
+This increases targeted traffic and could boost your conversions.

-In this article, we’ll show you how to easily set up the WordPress push notification plugin and drive more repeated visitors.
+In this article, we’ll show you how to set up a free push notification plugin so you can try it for yourself.

-Web push notifications are known to have a higher opening rate than email marketing.
+- Web push notifications are known to have a great open rate.
 Saleduck, an online deal community got a 400% higher open rate with push notifications.

-PushEngage is a free WordPress push notification plugin that has support for most popular browsers such as Chrome, Firefox, Safari, and Microsoft Edge.
+PushEngage is a free WordPress push notification plugin that has support for most popular browsers, including:

 - Install the PushEngage Plugin